C. H. Mitchell Bridge: History

 The bridge was constructed in 1966 and is similar in design to the Fredrikstad Bridge in Norway.
 It replaced a ferry crossing that had been in operation since 1943.
 The ferry crossing was originally located about 1 km from the mouth of the river but was moved further upstream.
 In 1963 JBH were awarded the R. 535,000 contract for the construction of the new bridge.
 It was constructed from corten steel, which is known for its increased resistance to atmospheric corrosion.
 It was formally handed over to the Public Works Department on 9 September 1966 and opened at the end of that year.
 The South African Institute of Civil Engineers awarded it the 'Outstanding Civil Engineering Achievement' for 1966.
 The bridge was named after a local pioneer, Charles Henry Mitchell, the father of Douglas Edgar Mitchell (1896–1988), MP for Natal South Coast (1948-1972).

 The bridge underwent substantial refurbishment and modifications between 2000 and 2001.
 In the late evening on 27 November 2002 the bridge was significantly damaged by two explosive devices which were detonated on the Eastern Cape side of the bridge.
 The bombings were later attributed to the Boeremag, a right-wing terrorist organisation, with white separatist aims.
 The explosions damaged the steel arch structure as well as its two supports, and the bridge was closed to traffic for three weeks whilst being repaired.
 The bridge repair received a South African Institute of Civil Engineers award in the technical category in 2006.

+Developments

+As part of the N2 Wild Coast Toll Route project, a second bridge across the Mthamvuna River will be constructed.
+This bridge will form part of a proposed 5 km long dual-carriageway on the new N2.